migliori/php-pdo-db-class/README.md

 This DB class provides a set of simple, intuitive methods for executing queries and retrieving data.
 It handles pagination, error handling and debugging.

+The code is dulley documented with PHPDOC.
+It provides types & type hinting and follows the highest coding standards (PHPSTAN Level 9).

+## Requirements

+PHP ^7.4, PHP 8.x

 ## Documentation

 [PHP PDO Database class - Detailed documentation, functions reference & code samples](https://www.phpformbuilder.pro/documentation/php-pdo-database-class.php)